Ved-Aiyar/pinn-lid-driven-cavity/README.md

 This project implements a Physics-Informed Neural Network (PINN) to solve the 2D incompressible Navier–Stokes equations for the lid-driven cavity flow benchmark problem.
 To validate the PINN’s accuracy, results are compared with a Finite Difference Method (FDM) CFD solver implemented separately.

+Status: Educational/Academic demo – not intended as a production CFD solver.

 Key Features:
 -   PINN architecture for solving Navier–Stokes equations